 With the tools that Salesforce gives us to develop with clicks, they provide not only the functionality but the framework to do so.
 It comes with what we could call forced modularity, which is a good thing in many ways.
 All of this is including the UI and integrations.

-Think about when you change a page layout or via the App Builder, everything keeps working automagically.
-Providing us with this, is no small task.
+Think about when you change a page layout or via the App Builder, everything keeps working automatically.
+Providing us with this is no small task.

 Simpler vs Challenging

 The golden rule for me is, to seek the simplest way.
 If you can achieve it with the ready-baked tools or functionality, go for it.
 Else, code.
 With code you have a world of possibilities for customization, yet with clicks you have limitations.
 However, “just because you can, doesn’t always mean that you should”.

 One of the things that often is called out as a benefit of declarative solutions, which I don’t particularly agree with, is the bypass of writing unit tests and worrying about test coverage.